| Home

 missed a straight one and lost his middle stump, ending what was,

 damage to the local Cortinas notwithstanding, a truly great innings.
+Not wanting to hang around,

 for obvious reasons, and to avoid another potential conflict with